wessberg/cjstoesm/README.md

 	 */
 	input: string[] | string;
 	/**
-	 * The output directory to use
+	 * Optionally, the output directory to use.
+Defaults to inheriting that of the matched input files` */ outDir?: string;
-	 */
-	outDir: string;
 	/**
 	 * If write is false, no files will be written to disk */